About us

 Challan Penalties in Maharashtra and Assam: Points of Difference

-Some new traffic penalties have been introduced in Maharashtra that are quite different from the challan penalties in Assam.
+Some new traffic penalties have been introduced in Maharashtra that are quite different from the challan in Assam.
 While most of the traffic penalties are the same in both states, some penalties are different for the same offence.

 The following is a clear list of offences for which the traffic challan penalties are much different for the two states.
 They are: